16-Bit-Dog/DX-practice-test/readme.md

-Some DX11 repos I am using as a nice playground
+Some DX11 repos I am using as a nice playground (point is to build up my skill to work on a more impactful and important project - which as I planned, is what I am doing now — albet off github since it is experimental for the moment